ChrisRega/rage_quit/README.md

 # rage_quit
-A stupid rust macro crate with forwards for panic and catch_unwind
+A stupid rust macro crate with forwards for panic and catch_unwind.